zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation02.md

 1.2.1 Send a query to the domain asking for the list of authoritative name servers<br/>
 1.2.3 Record the list of authoritative name servers in the answer <br/>
 2. Find the IP addresses corresponding to the list of name servers obtained in step1.
 In order to do that: <br/>
-2.1.
-Collect all glue records from the parent for the domain <br/>
-2.2.
-Collect all IP addresses of the name servers, authoritative for the domain from the domain's zone (i.e. the domain being tested) <br/>
-2.3.
-Collect all the IP addresses used by out-of-bailwick name servers
+2.1 send an A query to all distinct name servers obtained in step 1.1.6 and 1.2.3 2.2 Record the list of IPv4 addreses in the answer section 2.3 send an AAAA query to all distinct name servers obtained in step 1.1.6 and 1.2.3 2.4 Record the list of IPv6 addresses in the answer section
-3. If the list of IP address obtained in step2 are not unique, then the test fails
+3. If the list of IP address obtained in step2.2 and step2.4 are not unique, then the test fails

 ### Outcome(s)